benberkowitz85/ReactionAction/README.md

 THEN I see a link to a downloadable resume and a list of the developer’s proficiencies WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and th

+As always thank you to Kai, Karl, my group mates, youtube walk throughs, and the almighty google.